SteffenCzolbe/PerceptualSimilarity/README.md

 > **Note**: This is the post-publication updated version of the repository.
 It contains the following changes:
 >
 > - Fixed an issue leading to inconsistent data-normalization across experiments.
 All experiments now take data normalized to the 0..1 range.
 > - Re-tuned hyperparameters and re-generated all figures from the paper.
-We observed overall very similar results.
+We observed overall similar results.
-> - Added multiple perviously not mentioned dependencies.
+> - Added multiple perviously not included dependencies.
 > - Added multiple shell-scripts to reproduce all experiments more easily.
 Jupyter notebook is no longer required to reproduce the paper \o/

 # Use the similarity metrics